Skip to main content

 There is no description available for this image (ID: 202600)

-Members of the House of Lords continued their detailed examination of the House of Lords (Hereditary Peers) Bill, during the third day of committee stage on Wednesday 12 March.
+Members of the House of Lords wrapped up their detailed examination of the House of Lords (Hereditary Peers) Bill, in committee stage on Tuesday 1 April.

 The House of Lords Act 1999 removed the right of all but 92 'excepted' hereditary peers to sit and vote in the House of Lords.